nextflow-io/training/docs/basic_training/processes.md

 }
 ```

+!!! info

+    The `process` name is commonly written in upper case by convention.

-In more complex examples, the process body can contain up to **five** definition blocks:
+However, the process body can contain up to **five** definition blocks:

 1. **Directives** are initial declarations that define optional settings
 2. **Input** defines the expected input channel(s)